Georgopoulos/the-maze/README.md

 Of course you could also add your own maze file and give it's filename.

-By pressing Enter, a preview of the Maze as well as the Solution Path (Route) will be print.
+By pressing Enter, a preview of the Maze as well as the Solution Path (Route) will be printed.

 ## Resources